-As part of its US EPA/NH DES contract for developing TMDLs for 30 nutrient-impaired New Hampshire waterbodies, AECOM developed an approach and rationale for deriving numeric TP target values for determining acceptable watershed nutrient loads.
-These TP target values are protective of the water uses and correlate to lake conditions under which the existing New Hampshire chl a, cyanobacteria, and DO assessment criteria are met.
+As part of its US EPA/NH DES contract for developing TMDLs for 30 nutrient-impaired New Hampshire waterbodies, NHDES and AECOM developed an approach and rationale for deriving numeric TP target values for determining acceptable watershed nutrient loads.
+These TP target values are considered protective of the water uses and correlate to lake conditions under which the existing New Hampshire chlor a, cyanobacteria, and DO assessment criteria are met.

-To derive these criteria, AECOM considered the following options: (1) examination of the distribution of TP concentrations in impaired and unimpaired lakes in New Hampshire; (2) use of nutrient levels for commonly-accepted trophic levels; and (3) use of probabilistic equations to establish targets to reduce the risk of adverse conditions.
+To derive these criteria, AECOM and NHDES considered the following options: (1) examination of the distribution of TP concentrations in impaired and unimpaired lakes in New Hampshire and by trophic class; (2) use of nutrient levels for commonly-accepted trophic levels; and (3) use of probabilistic equations to establish targets to reduce risk of adverse conditions.
 All three approaches yield a similar target value.
 Because the first option uses data from New Hampshire lakes, it is viewed as the primary target setting method.
-The other two methods confirm the result of the first method, a target of 12 μ g/L is appropriate.
-This target would lead to the desired low probability of algal blooms and a mean chl a level that supports all expected lake uses.
-Based on the data that went in the data for these analyses, there is an MOS of approximately 20%.

-For watersheds that do not have permitted discharges such as MS4 systems (i.e., WLA = 0), the LA term simplifies to the amount of watershed TP load needed to produce a modeled in-lake concentration of 12 μ g/L. Urban watersheds will need to account for the influence of stormwater when determining acceptable loads.
+For watersheds that do not have permitted discharges such as MS4 systems (i.e., WLA = 0), the LA term simplifies to the amount of watershed TP load needed to produce a modeled in-lake concentration.
+Urban watersheds will need to account for the influence of stormwater when determining acceptable loads.

-Based on the above discussion, a target value of 12 μ g/L TP will be used to establish target TP loading for the 30 nutrient New Hampshire TMDLs.
+Based on the above discussion, a target value of 8 ug/L TP for oligtrophic lakes and 12 μg/L TP for mesotrophic lakes was used to establish target TP loadings for the 30 nutrient New Hampshire TMDLs.
 However there are a few exceptions:

-If modeling indicates that TP loadings under "natural" conditions will result in TP concentrations greater than 12 μg/L, then the TMDL target will be set equal to the modeled TP concentration corresponding to the all natural loading scenario for that lake.
+• If modeling indicates that TP loadings under "natural" conditions will result in TP concentrations greater than 8 ug/L for oligitrophic lakes or 12 μg/L for mesotrophic lakes, then the TMDL target will be set equal to the modeled TP concentration corresponding to the all natural loading scenario for that lake.
 There is no need, nor is it usually feasible, to reduce loadings below those occurring under natural conditions.
-Furthermore, state surface water quality standards allow exceedances of criteria (i.e., targets) if they are due to naturally occurring conditions.
+Furthermore, state surface water quality standards allow exceedances of criteria (i.e, targets) if they are due to naturally occurring conditions.
 For example, Env-Wq 1703.14 (b) states the following: